Soviet famine of 1930–1933: Food aid

 Historian Timothy D. Snyder says that the Moscow authorities refused to provide aid, despite the pleas for assistance and the acknowledged famine situation.
-Snyder stated that while Stalin had privately admitted that there was a famine in Ukraine, he did not grant a Ukrainian party leadership request for food aid.
-Some researchers state that aid was provided only during the summer.
-The first reports regarding malnutrition and hunger in rural areas and towns, which were undersupplied through the recently introduced rationing system, to the Ukrainian GPU and oblast authorities are dated to mid-January 1933; however, the first food aid sent by central Soviet authorities for the Odessa and Dnepropetrovsk regions 400 thousand poods (6,600 tonnes, 200 thousand poods, or 3,300 tonnes for each) appeared as early as 7 February 1933.
+Snyder states that while Stalin had privately admitted that there was a famine in Ukraine, he did not grant a Ukrainian party leadership request for food aid.
+The first reports regarding malnutrition and hunger in rural areas and towns, which were undersupplied through the recently introduced rationing system, to the Ukrainian GPU and oblast authorities are dated to mid-January 1933; however, the first food aid sent by central Soviet authorities for the Odessa and Dnepropetrovsk regions 400 thousand poods (6,600 tonnes) appeared as early as 7 February 1933.
+Contrary to that, the claims about the hunger have appeared in the international press, in particularly German, French and Austrian as early as May and June 1932.

 Measures were introduced to localize cases using locally available resources.
 While the numbers of such reports increased, the Communist Party (Bolshevik) of Ukraine's central committee issued a decree on 8 February 1933, that urged every hunger case to be treated without delay and with a maximum mobilization of resources by kolkhozes, raions, towns, and oblasts.
 The decree set a seven-day term for food aid which was to be provided from central sources.
-On 20 February 1933, the Dnipropetrovsk oblast received 1.2 million poods of food aid, Odessa received 800 thousand, and Kharkiv received 300 thousand.
-The Kiev oblast was allocated 6 million poods by 18 March.
+On 20 February 1933, Dnipropetrovsk Oblast received 1.2 million poods of food aid, Odessa received 800,000, and Kharkiv received 300,000.
+Kiev Oblast was allocated 6 million poods by 18 March.
 The Ukrainian authorities also provided aid, but it was limited by available resources.
-In order to assist orphaned children, the Ukrainian GPU and People's Commissariat for Health created a special commission, which established a network of kindergartens where children could get food.
+In order to assist orphaned children, the Ukrainian GPU and People's Commissariat for Health created a special commission which established a network of kindergartens where children could get food.
 Urban areas affected by food shortage adhered to a rationing system.
-On 20 March 1933, Stalin signed a decree which lowered the monthly milling levy in Ukraine by 14 thousand tons, which was to be redistributed as an additional bread supply "for students, small towns and small enterprises in large cities and specially in Kiev."
+On 20 March Stalin signed a decree which lowered the monthly milling levy in Ukraine by 14,000 tons, which was to be redistributed as an additional bread supply "for students, small towns and small enterprises in large cities and specially in Kiev."
 However, food aid distribution was not managed effectively and was poorly redistributed by regional and local authorities.